The Station nightclub fire: Safety measures

 Following the tragedy, Governor Donald Carcieri declared a moratorium on pyrotechnic displays at venues that hold fewer than 300 people.
-The Rhode Island state fire code was changed after the fire to require every nightclub in the state with a capacity of over 150 people to have a sprinkler system installed.
+The Rhode Island state fire code was changed after the fire to require every nightclub in the state with a capacity of more than 150 people to have a sprinkler system installed.

-As numerous violations of existing codes contributed to the severity of the fire, there was immediate effort to strengthen fire code protections.
-Within weeks, the National Fire Protection Association committee met to regulate code for "assembly occupancies."
-Based upon its work, Tentative Interim Amendments (TIAs) were issued for the national standard "Life Safety Code" (NFPA 101), in July 2003.
-The TIAs required automatic fire sprinklers in all existing nightclubs and similar locations that accommodate more than 100 occupants, and all new locations in the same categories.
+As numerous violations of existing codes contributed to the severity of the fire, there was an immediate effort to strengthen fire code protections.
+Within weeks, the National Fire Protection Association committee met to regulate code for "assembly occupancies".
+Based upon its work, Tentative Interim Amendments (TIAs) were issued for the national standard "Life Safety Code" (NFPA 101) in July 2003.
+The TIAs required automatic fire sprinklers in all existing nightclubs and similar locations accommodating more than 100 occupants, and all new locations in the same categories.
 The TIAs also required additional crowd manager personnel, among other things.
 These TIAs were subsequently incorporated into the 2006 edition of NFPA 101, along with additional exit requirements for new nightclub occupancies.
 It is left for each state or local jurisdiction to legally enact and enforce the current code changes.

-As a result of this and other similar incidents, fire chiefs, fire marshals and inspectors require trained crowd managers to comply with the International Fire Code, NFPA-101 Life Safety Code, NFPA-1 Fire Code and many local ordinances that address safety in public-assembly occupancies.
-However, fire professionals have few choices about what training should be provided and training programs are continually updated to incorporate new technologies as well as lessons learned from actual fire experiences.
+A training curriculum for crowd managers was developed with the participation of the International Association of Fire Chiefs, focusing on preventing and preparing for fires and other emergencies.

 Legislation

-Inspired by the fire, the Fire Sprinkler Incentive Act has been proposed United States Senate and House of Representatives since 2003.
+Inspired by the fire, the Fire Sprinkler Incentive Act has been proposed in the United States Senate and House of Representatives since 2003.
 The legislation would create a tax incentive for property owners to install fire sprinkler systems.
 It was last introduced in the House in 2015 by then-U.S. Reps.
 James Langevin of Rhode Island and Tom Reed of New York.